dylaascreate/wanderlust/readme.txt

 ## Overview

-**WanderLust Diarest (WLD)** is a comprehensive travel website designed to enhance user experiences by simplifying content management and facilitating trip planning.
+**Natural WanderLust (NWL)** is a comprehensive travel website designed to enhance user experiences by simplifying content management and facilitating trip planning.
 Our goal is to create an informative and aesthetically pleasing platform that appeals to both foreign and local travelers.

 ## Objectives